jrief/django-formset/README.md

 validation, its submission, instantiation or removal of collection siblings, etc.

 Some of the widgets described above (select with autocomplete, file upload) also require JavaScript code.
-The client side functionality of those widgets is also is handled by that webcomponent.
+The client side functionality of those widgets also is handled by that webcomponent.
 Widgets which require autocompletion use the same endpoint as that webcomponent itself.
 So there is no need to add extra endpoints to the URL router.